mrcawood/JobSherpa/DEVELOPMENT.md

 ---

-## Current Goal: Implement Asynchronous Job Handling
+## Current Goal: Implement Agentic Architecture for Conversation and Memory

-The agent's current `run` command is synchronous; it blocks the user's terminal from the moment a prompt is entered until the job is submitted.
-For a real HPC job that might queue for hours, this is not a viable user experience.
-This goal is to refactor the agent's core logic to handle job submission and monitoring in the background, immediately returning control to the user.

-**The Vision:** The user should be able to submit a job and immediately get their prompt back, along with a job ID.
-They can then use other commands (e.g., `jobsherpa status <job_id>`, `jobsherpa results <job_id>`) to check on the job's progress or retrieve its results later.
-This transforms the agent from a simple one-shot tool into an interactive job manager.
+To evolve from a command-executor into a true conversational agent, we must refactor the core architecture.
+The current monolithic `agent.run` method is insufficient for handling different types of user queries (e.g., running jobs vs. asking about past jobs).
+This goal is to implement a modular, intent-driven architecture that provides a robust foundation for all future conversational features.

+**The Vision:** The agent's core will be a `ConversationManager` that inspects the user's prompt to determine their intent.
+Based on that intent, it will delegate the task to a specific `ActionHandler` (e.g., `RunJobAction`, `QueryHistoryAction`).
+This is a foundational shift from a "doer" to a "knower and doer," enabling the agent to understand, remember, and act with much greater flexibility.
+A key part of this is introducing a persistent `JobHistory` to give the agent a long-term memory.

 **Definition of Done:**

-1.  **Immediate User Feedback:**
-    -   The `jobsherpa run` command returns a job ID and exits immediately after successful submission.
-    -   The `JobStateTracker` continues to run in a separate, persistent background process or thread.
-2.  **New CLI Commands:**
+1.  **New Core Components:**
-    -   A new `jobsherpa status <job_id>` command is implemented to query the `JobStateTracker` for the current status of a specific job.
+    -   A `ConversationManager` is created and becomes the new entry point for the agent's logic.
-    -   A new `jobsherpa results <job_id>` command is implemented to retrieve the final, parsed output of a completed job.
-3.  **Robust Background Process:**
-    -   The background monitoring process is robust and can be started/stopped reliably.
-    -   The mechanism for communication between the CLI and the background process (e.g., via file-based state, sockets) is clearly defined and tested.
+    -   A simple, keyword-based `IntentClassifier` is implemented to distinguish between "run job" and "query history" intents.
+    -   The `JobStateTracker` is refactored into a persistent `JobHistory` component that saves its state to a file (e.g., `~/.jobsherpa/history.json`).
+2.  **Refactored Logic into Action Handlers:**
+    -   All logic for running a job (RAG, workspace creation, execution) is moved from `agent.py` into a new `RunJobAction` handler.
+    -   New logic for querying the `JobHistory` is implemented in a `QueryHistoryAction` handler.
+3.  **Support for "What was the result of my last job?":**
+    -   The `QueryHistoryAction` can successfully find the most recent job in the `JobHistory`.
+    -   The agent can formulate a correct, human-readable response based on the parsed results of the last job.
+    -   The `output_parser` format in recipes is enhanced to support parsing multiple named values (e.g., "completion_time", "timesteps").

 ---